Connecting Through SSH

 Specify your SSH Server Details

-Specify the following details while configuring the Source in your Hevo Pipeline:
+Specify the following details while configuring the Source or Destination in your Hevo Pipeline:

 Connection Settings